pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert dog.tricks == ['roll over']

-By redefining the ``Dog`` class as an event-sourced aggregate in this way, when we call the class object and the decorated methods, we construct a sequence of event objects that can be used to reconstruct the aggregate.
+By redefining the ``Dog`` class as an event-sourced aggregate in this way, we can generate a sequence of event objects that can be used to reconstruct the aggregate.

 We can get the events from the aggregate by calling ``collect_events()``.

 .. code-block:: python

     events = dog.collect_events()

-We can also reconstruct the aggregate by calling ``mutate()`` on the collected event objects.
+We can then reconstruct the aggregate by calling ``mutate()`` on the collected event objects.

 .. code-block:: python